 Strategic Development from Product Concept to NDA

-With experience leading more than 1100 Agency meetings, and deep knowledge of regulatory pathways, as well as clinical, nonclinical and Chemistry, Manufacturing, and Controls (CMC) requirements for approval, Premier Consulting is the most qualified in-house team of experts to help Sponsors with due diligence.
-A Premier Consulting Due Diligence Assessment is scalable in scope to meet specific needs.
-Premier Consulting assesses regulatory questions based on a Sponsor’s goals, including whether the product qualifies for the 505(b)(2) pathway or would be better suited to approval via the 505(b)(1) [NDA] or 505(j) [ANDA] pathways (or biologic), and help Sponsors make informed business decisions based on specific needs and goals.
+With experience leading more than 1100 Agency meetings and deep knowledge of both regulatory pathways and the clinical, nonclinical, and CMC requirements for approval, Premier Consulting is the most qualified in-house team of experts to help sponsors with due diligence.
+A Premier Consulting due diligence assessment is scalable in scope to meet specific needs.
+Premier Consulting assesses regulatory questions based on a sponsor’s goals – including whether the product qualifies for the 505(b)(2) pathway or would be better suited to approval via a 505(b)(1) NDA, an ANDA, or a BLA – and helps sponsors make informed business decisions based on specific needs and goals.